Remembering an Outsider Artist

 The Life of The Artist

-It didn’t feel right, asking for the details.
 It all had worked out well, he told me.
 He wasn’t lonely.
 She had been grateful.
 And, in the light of Smith’s new girlfriend, his wife must have reconsidered the situation.
 Perhaps kicking Smith out wasn’t the best way to deal with their problems, after all.
-I didn’t ask, didn’t want to know.

 One day Smith invited me over to see his place.
-He led me down some steps alongside his house, built on the downslope, to a door on the lower level.
-Stepping in, I found myself in a large room full of wind chimes hanging from the ceiling, dozens of them.
+He led me down some steps along the side his house - built on the down slope - to a door on the lower level.
+Stepping in, I found myself in a large room full of wind chimes hanging from the ceiling - dozens of them.
 There were stained glass panels, too.
-Many of them.
-On closer inspection I saw that the glass was painted, an inelegant device probably from the world of hobby crafts, but one that produced an effect nonetheless.
-No window was without several panels leaning up against the glass or hanging in front of the panes.
-The light in the room was thus a medley of colors—oranges, reds, blues, greens, yellow—illuminating this random assemblage of the bus driver’s creations.
+Many.
+On closer inspection I saw the different colors were painted on the glass, an inelegant device, probably from the world of hobby crafts.
+Nonetheless, the effect was there.
+The light in the room was thus a medley of colors—oranges, reds, blues, greens, yellow—scattered luminously in this random assemblage of the bus driver’s creations.

 Meddler On the Roof

-Perhaps it has to do with this question: What is good art?
+Perhaps it has to do with the question: What is good art?
 Smith’s was not good art, by any measure I know of.
-And that leaves me with another question: What is the place of a capacity for joy in the face of things?
+And that leaves me with more questions: What gives one the capacity for experiencing joy in the face of things?
 And equally: What is the place for the courage to follow a path of one’s own?
-And what do all these things mean when channeled into the objects we call art, even the most humble ones?
-What do we make of the experience as opposed to the artwork itself?
+And what do all these things mean when channeled into the objects we call art - even the most humble ones?

 Did I see the wicked, subversive, delicious, insidious beauty of it?
 Of the former bus driver’s rebuke to the bourgeois world surrounding him with its daily round of Beamer-driving, SUV-wheeling, TV-watching Santa-Clausing good citizens?

-Sometimes when I’d run into Smith, he’d pull out a package of 3” x 5” color prints for me to look at.
-I don’t remember any of them, but I remember Smith.
+I remember that when I’d run into Smith, he’d pull out a package of 3” x 5” color prints for me to look at.
+I don’t remember any of them, but I'll always remember Smith.
 There was something unforgettable about him.
 Something that stood apart.
 I remember the unapologetic joy he took in being alive.
 I recognized that the first time I saw him.